Tornado outbreak sequence of April 28 – May 2, 1953: May 2 event

-Warner Robins, Georgia/Robins Air Force Base
+Warner Robins, Georgia

 This catastrophic, violent F4 tornado was first observed as a funnel cloud 5 minutes before it touched down.
 It immediately became intense as it moved east-northeastward and caused major damage as it struck the city farm.
 It then tore through a large housing project just south of Downtown Warner Robins.
 Terrific winds that well exceeded 100 mph destroyed 275 apartment units, 65 homes, and 25 trailers while heavily damaging 84 other apartment units, and 135 other homes.
 There was also extensive destruction and damage to many other structures and property nearby with debris being hurled high into the air and scattered a 1/2 mi or more away from the path of the tornado.
 The high death and injury toll was mainly caused by this as people were hit by flying bricks and other debris.
 The tornado was filmed as it passed through Robins Air Force Base before it dissipated shortly thereafter.

 600 families were affected as the tornado severely damaged or destroyed 340 residences, many of which were obliterated.
 1,000 other housing units received lesser damage as well.
 There were 18 deaths and 300 injuries and losses totaled a staggering $25 million.
 Hail as large as golf balls also accompanied the tornado, although the damage it caused was indistinguishable to the total losses.
 Grazulis listed 19 fatalities instead of the official 18 and listed the event as a long-tracked tornado that included the three other tornadoes produced by this supercell.

-Millerville–Ashland–Lineville, Alabama
+Millerville–Ashland, Alabama

 This large, violent F4 tornado developed north of Millerville.
 It obliterated a frame home near its touchdown point, killing the two women inside, with one of the bodies being thrown over 100 yd.
 Moving northeastward, the tornado then struck a store in Haskins Crossroads along SR 9.
 Nine people in the store were saved when a pickup truck besides the store caught and held the roof of the building after a wall was blown in, although one woman was hospitalized due to a back injury.
 One of the occupants' home, which was right next to the store was obliterated and swept away while also damaging farm equipment and injuring cows.
 The tornado then weakened momentarily before becoming violent again south of Ashland, destroying several homes.
 Two people were critically injured in one the homes before dying at the hospital two hours later.
 Another house containing seven people was leveled, killing three people and critically injuring the four others.
 The tornado then weakened and dissipated just south of Lineville.
 Much of its path was along or parallel to SR 9.

 In all, of the approximately 170 structures hit, 19 homes and 36 other buildings were destroyed, including a gas station that was leveled, while 50 other homes and 57 other buildings were damaged.
 Chickens were killed and stripped of their feathers as well.
 There were seven fatalities, 12 injures, and $250,000 in damage.